library-data-platform/ldp/doc/Admin_Guide.md

 Running the integration tests requires a FOLIO instance, as well as an LDP testbed instance with a PostgreSQL or Redshift database.
-The contents of the database will be destroyed by these tests; so please be careful that the correct database will be used.
-The `deployment_environment` configuration setting for the LDP testbed instance should be defined as `testing`, and the tests are run as:
+The contents of the database will be destroyed by these tests; so please be careful that the correct database is used.
+The `deployment_environment` configuration setting for the LDP testbed instance should be `testing` or `development`.
+Also as a safety precaution, the setting `allow_destructive_tests` is required for integration tests.
+The tests are run as:

 ```shell
 $ ./build/ldp_testint -s -D DATADIR